Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

     - Specify the countries in which the servers handling the DNS requests and the data are located (if the operator applies a geolocation policy so that requests from certain countries are only served by certain servers, this should be specified as well)

     - Specify whether the operator has any agreement in place with law enforcement agencies, or other public and private parties dealing with security and intelligence, to give them access to the servers and/or to the data

+1. Describe how consent is obtained from the user of the DNS privacy service differentiating

+    - Uninformed users for whom this trust relationship is implicit
+    - Privacy-conscious users, that make an explicit trust choice

+    this may prove relevant in the context of e.g. the GDPR as it relates to consent.

 ## Current policy and privacy statements